netconf-wg/netconf-over-tls13/draft-ietf-netconf-over-tls13.md

 # Acknowledgments
 {:numbered="false"}

-We would like to thank the following people TBD.
+We would like to thank Per Andersson, Jürgen Schönwälder, Jeff Hartley, and Qin Wu for their reviews.